-Our progress since our last report
+Progress since our last report

-During this financial year a total of 167 suppliers were requested to complete an EcoVadis sustainability assessment.
-Of these, 56% completed the assessment, representing 93.5% of spend associated with suppliers that required a sustainability assessment.
-Over 90% of suppliers that completed assessments are considered low risk according to EcoVadis scorecards, and none are classified as high risk, scoring less than 25%.
+During this financial year a total of 246 suppliers were requested to complete an EcoVadis assessment.
+This is an increase of 47% compared to the previous year and is a result of our enhanced risk assessment process, as outlined above.

-Suppliers that have declined to complete these assessments or where requests are outstanding, account for 3.2% of our total spend.
+59% of these suppliers completed the EcoVadis assessment, representing 93% of our high risk spend.
+Over 83% of these suppliers are considered low risk according to EcoVadis, and none are classified as high risk, (i.e. scoring less than 25%).
+Suppliers that have declined to complete these assessments or where requests are outstanding account for 4.3% of our total spend, this represents a 1% increase compared to last year, and again reflects the fact that more suppliers have been identified as high risk.

-We continue to engage our suppliers on the importance and the benefits of completing these assessments.
-For example, during this reporting period, all suppliers who had not completed the EcoVadis sustainability assessment were invited to a webinar that outlined the mutual benefits of doing so and were contacted by CGI UK's President to urge them to complete the questionnaire.
-As a result of this engagement, the number of assessments completed by suppliers increased by 55%.

-Suppliers that have declined to complete the assessment include those with whom we have low spend and those with whom we have limited leverage.
+Suppliers that have declined to complete the assessment include suppliers with whom we have low spend and limited leverage to influence.
 These include suppliers such as landlords, and suppliers mandated by our clients.
 We recognise that some of the suppliers that are not completing the assessment are SMEs, and this is in part due to the associated resource implications.
-CGI UK along with our clients, are committed to working with SMEs and facilitating diversity and inclusion in our supply chain.
-We are therefore working to address this challenge.
-For example, we are looking to pilot additional in-house due diligence for those higher risk suppliers that have declined to complete EcoVadis assessments.
+Given our commitment, and client requirements, to work with SMEs and to facilitate diversity and inclusion in our supply chain, we are working to address the challenges faced by SMEs.
+For example, our more rigorous supplier risk screening and onboarding process means that all suppliers are asked a core set of questions by the business to understand their exposure to and management of sustainability, including modern slavery risks.
+We are also considering how to support suppliers to improve their understanding and management of modern slavery risks.